australiangreens/au.org.greens.civigeometry/README.md

 Avaliable Entities and methods

 - GeometryCollection
+ - A Geometry Collection is a collation of polygons.
+For example, a collection of States or Provinces in a country
+ - Operations
- -- Create/Update/Delete Collections
+   - Create/Update/Delete (CRUD) Collections
- -- Archive/Unarchive - Archive or unarchive a Geometry Collection, doesn't affect the geometries within that collection tho
+   - Archive/Unarchive - Archive or unarchive a Geometry Collection.
+Note: this does not affect geometries linked to a collection
-- GeoemtryType
+- GeometryType
   - Useful for specfiying what type of geometry is being stored e.g. Wards, States, Electorates etc
+  - Operations
-  - CRUD commands supported
+    - CRUD operations
 - GeometryCollectionType
-  - Useful for specifying the source or type of collection e.g. External, Internal, Ad Hock, User created etc which assists with finding geometries
+  - Useful for specifying the source or type of collection e.g. External, Internal, Ad-Hoc, User created, etc., which can assist with finding geometries
+  - Operations
-  - CRUD commands supported
+    - CRUD operations
 - Geometry
+  - A Geometry is a polygon that defines an enclosed spatial region.
+For example, state or province boundaries, council areas, electorates, etc.
+  - Operations
+    - CRUD operations
-  - CRUD commands supported - When returning Geometry or creating geometry the default format of geometry is that in GeoJSON, you can specify alternate output formats by putting the parameter format in, acceptable output foramts are json = GeoJSON, kml, wkt.
+      - When requesting or creating geometry the default format is GeoJSON.
+You can specify alternate output formats via the parameter format.
+Acceptable output formats are json (ie. GeoJSON), kml and wkt.
-  You can also specify format when createing a geometry which can be one of 'gzip', 'file'.
+      - You can also specify an input format when creating a geometry.
+GeoJSOa (default), gzipped GeoJSON (`gzip`) and (server-side) file references (`file`) are acceptable input formats.
-  - Archive/UnArchive - Archive or unarchive a perticular geometry
+    - Archive/Unarchive - Archive or unarchive a single geometry
-  - getCollections - Find out which colletion ids a geoemtry is in or find out the ids of all the geometries in a specific collection
+    - getCollections - Find out which collection a geoemtry belongs to, or find out the ids of all the geometries in a specific collection
-  - getSpatialData - Return basic spatial data including the geometry envelope, The centroid of the polygon, the SRID of the geometry and is it a simple of complex geometry
+    - getSpatialData - Return basic spatial data including the envelope and centroid of the polygon, the SRID of the polygon (see Known Issue #2 below), and whether it is a simple or complex geometry (polygons are always considered complex)
-  - getBounds - Return the Max, Min Y and X points of a geometry
+    - getBounds - Return the min/max X and Y points of a geometry
-  - getDistance - get the distance specified between two points.
+    - getDistance - Return the distance specified between two points.
 The points need to be specified in string format in the format of `POINT(x, y)`
-  - getOverlap - Determine the % overlap between two geometry shapes
+    - getOverlap - Determine the overlap between two geometry shapes.
+Returned as a percentage

 ## Known Issues

 1. When creating a polygon, there can be issues with webserver size limits.
-If that is an issue, then the best option is to upload the GeoJSON as a file to the CiviCRM Server and then specify the path in the geometry parameter of the Geometry.create call and the `type = 'file'`
+If that is an issue, then the best option is to upload the GeoJSON as a file to the CiviCRM server and specify the path in the geometry parameter of the Geometry.create call and the `type = 'file'`
-2. Calculations on spatial data such as the area of a shape such as using ST_Area do not incorporate SRID concideration as of August 2019 because MySQL and MariaDB do not support it at this stage.
+2. As of August 2019, MySQL and MariaDB do not use SRID values when performing spatial operations such as `ST_Area`.
+These operations default to a SRID value of 4326.
+This produces different results to what one might expect using the same operation in postgreSQL/postGIS.